ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

 2. Copy the generated token and create new Jenkins credentials:

    1. **Kind**: GitLab API token
+   2. **Scope**: Global
-   2. **API token**: *your.copied.token*
+   3. **API token**: *your.copied.token*
-   3. Leave the ID field blank
+   4. Leave the ID field blank
-   4. The description is up to you
+   5. The description is up to you

 3. Go to the Jenkins settings *Manage Jenkins → Configure System*.
 There you will find the GitLab settings.
 Fill in the URL of your GitLab instance and select the just created API token in the credentials dropdown.
 After you click on “Test Connection”, everything should work fine.
-If you have problems finding the right URL for your local docker setup, you can try `http://host.docker.internal:80` for Windows or `http://docker.for.mac.host.internal:80` for Mac if GitLab is reachable over port 80.
+If you have problems finding the right URL for your local docker setup, you can try `http://host.docker.internal:8081` for Windows or `http://docker.for.mac.host.internal:8081` for Mac if GitLab is reachable over port 8081.

    .. figure:: jenkins-gitlab/jenkins_gitlab_configuration.png
       :align: center